DraftShift/Docs/docs/calibration/tuning.md

 ### max_z_velocity and max_z_accel
 `max_z_velocity` and `max_z_accel` are typically overlooked on a standard printer build, but are rather important for StealthChanger.
 They determine the maximum limit of how fast your printer can accelerate and move in the the Z axis.

-The standard Voron 2.4 example configurations are intentionally conservative regarding gantry movement speeds—and for good reason.
-If any one of the four Z-axis motors skips steps while the others continue to move, the gantry will become racked.
+The standard Voron 2.4 example configurations are intentionally conservative regarding gantry Z movement speeds—and for good reason.
+If any one of the four Z-axis motors were to skip steps while the others continue to move, the gantry would become racked.

 With StealthChanger, the gantry operates at significantly higher speeds than most stock configurations.
 If a Z-axis motor were to skip at these elevated speeds, the resulting misalignment of the gantry corners could be severe enough to cause significant damage to the gantry.